d-synchronized/Tableau-report-scheduler/README.md

 # Tableau-report-scheduler
 A springboot java app to schedule tableau pdf reports

+The application needs to be run on the same server as the server tableau server is installed.

 1. Java application using Quartz to schedule pdf exports.
 2. Web UI is used to set parameters and filters and a tableau url is then generated.
 3. The generated url is then run at a set schedule where Tabadmin commands saved